overcoming jealousy ldr

 If your internal alarm bells are going off and you are feeling jealous, there may be good reasons for that.
-Do not willfully ignore signs that your partner might be cheating on you.

 If your partner is giving you real cause to doubt his or her commitment, affection, or fidelity, then feeling jealous doesn’t mean you’re being irrational or weak.
 In these cases, jealousy can actually reflect security and high self-esteem.
-It can prompt you to make a stand and declare, “I won’t allow you to treat me this way.”

 However, uncertainty is part of every relationship.
 If there’s no real evidence that your partner is being unfaithful, you should make every effort to get a handle on your jealousy before it undermines your happiness and your relationship.